-PIB-SSP Applied Informatics, Bachelor, ASPO 01.10.2017, semester 6, optional course, not informatics specific
+PIB-SSP Applied Informatics, Bachelor, ASPO 01.10.2017, semester 4, optional course, not informatics specific

-30 class hours (= 22.5 clock hours) over a 15-week period.
 The total student study time is 60 hours (equivalent to 2 ECTS credits).

 There are therefore 37.5 hours available for class preparation and follow-up work and exam preparation.